Docker » Storage & Security

 Image Security Scanning

-Scan images for known vulnerabilities before deploying them.
-Integrate scanning into your CI/CD pipeline to catch issues early.
+Scan images for known vulnerabilities before deploying them, and integrate scanning into your CI/CD pipeline to catch issues early — a vulnerable base image discovered in CI is cheap to fix; the same image discovered in production is an incident.

 # Docker Scout (built into Docker Desktop)